 Spelling, vocabulary, grammar and punctuation

-We follow a carefully planned spelling curriculum, beginning with phonics in the infants and progressing to a spelling scheme of work, based on the National Curriculum in the juniors.
-Children learn the rules and exceptions of the English language ensuring that accurate spelling is applied across the curriculum
+We follow a carefully planned spelling curriculum, beginning with phonics in the infants and progressing to a spelling scheme of work, based upon the National Curriculum in the juniors, using the Spelling Seeds scheme of work which works alongside The Literacy Tree English scheme of work.
+Children learn the rules and exceptions of the English language ensuring that accurate spelling is applied across the curriculum.

 Opportunities for teachers to enhance pupils’ vocabulary arise naturally from their reading and writing.
+‘Word of the Day’ is also taught in key stage 2, introducing the children to new, adventurous words to apply in their speaking, then their writing.
 As their vocabulary increases, teachers show pupils how to understand the relationships between words, how to understand nuances in meaning, and how to develop their understanding of, and ability to use, figurative language.
 They also teach pupils how to work out and clarify the meanings of unknown words and words with more than one meaning.

-As part of grammar teaching and learning, pupils are taught to control their speaking and writing consciously and to use Standard English.
-Pupils work hard to learn the correct grammatical terms in English and understand and use these within their writing.
+As part of grammar teaching and learning, pupils are taught to control their speaking and writing consciously and to use Standard English where appropriate.
+Pupils work hard to learn the correct grammatical terms in English and to understand and use these within their writing.